Home Loans For College Students: A Guide To Student Loans and Mortgages

 Student Loans And Credit Scores

 Lenders consider credit score when looking at approval of your mortgage.
-While the required score varies based on loan type, the recommended credit score for conventional loan is 620.
-Requirements for certain government-backed loans, like Federal Housing Administration (FHA) loans, are slightly lower with a recommended score of 580.
+While the required score varies based on loan type, the recommended credit score for a conventional loan is 620.
+Requirements for certain government-backed loans, like FHA loans, are slightly lower with a recommended score of 580.

 Student loans don’t hurt your credit score by themselves, and actually have the potential to boost your credit mix and history, if handled correctly.
 The biggest issue with student loans and credit scores when applying for a mortgage is on-time payments made in full.
 Late payments over 30 days and loans in collections can appear on your credit report, which lenders consider for preapproval.